Medicare will pay for your hospice care if you have Medicare Part A (hospital insurance) and meet these eligibility criteria:

-•Your hospice doctor and your regular doctor (if you have one) certify that you’re terminally ill (you’re expected to live 6 months or less).
+• The hospice medical director and another physician (e.g., your primary care physician or a referring physician) both certify that you’re terminally ill (you’re expected to live 6 months or less).

-•After 6 months, you can continue to get hospice care as long as the hospice medical director or hospice doctor re-certifies (at a face-to-face meeting) that you’re terminally ill.
+• After 6 months, you may continue to receive hospice services as long as the hospice medical director re-certifies that your condition has continued to decline.

 Medicare HMOs, such as Kaiser Permanente and Secure Horizons, cover hospice care.
 You do not have to relinquish other HMO coverage to receive hospice care.